danidiaz/really-small-backpack-example/lesson8-transitively-indefinite-packages/README.md

 required when we want to rename module signatures.)

 Once we have renamed the signature, what other things should we change for the lesson to compile?
 Must `intermediate2` change?
-Must the executablel change?
+Must the executable change?
 This is left as as exercise.

 ## See also